SCOPE OF THIS CHAPTER

 In respect of assessment, these good practice steps were:

-- A risk assessment of the parent(s) should 'commence immediately upon the social workers being made aware of the mother's pregnancy';
+- A needs assessment of the parent(s) should 'commence immediately upon the social workers being made aware of the mother's pregnancy';

 - Any assessment should be completed at least 4 weeks before the mother's expected delivery date;